GETProtocol/subgraph/README.md

 Usage statistics per-relayer-day.
 Used to track and compare protocol usage by relayer.
 ID is a composite key of `relayerAddress-dayInteger`.

+#### TopUpEvent [Time-series]

+Tracks each individual relayer top-up as a separate record to allow for a full record of the amount of each top up and its price in USD.
+ID is a composite key of `txHash-logIndex`.

 #### UsageEvent [Time-series]

 Not to be confused with a real-world Event, these are 'events' that describe an individual uage of the protocol such as `CREATE_EVENT`, `MINT`, `SCAN`.
 Comes with lat/long, the relayer, the GET used as fuel, the exact timestamp of the block, and the day as an integer.
 ID is a composite key of `txHash-logIndex`.